rschmied/tunnelupdate/README.md

 This reads credentials from the file and updates both the DynDNS record and the Hurricane Electric IPv6 tunnel endpoint, if a change is detected.

 This "works-for-me".
-It was put on GitHub to have it in a save place.
+It was put on GitHub to have it in a safe place.
 It's not necessarily meant to be useful for others.
 YMMV.

 ## What it expects